-When developing new graduate programs or reviewing existing ones, UOIT follows the policies and procedures of the Ontario Council on Graduate Studies (OCGS).
-OCGS policies and procedures can be found at http://ocgs.cou.on.ca.
+When developing new graduate programs or reviewing existing ones, UOIT follows the Quality Assurance Framework of the Ontario Universities Council on Quality Assurance.
+Details on Quality Assurance at UOIT are available at www.uoit.ca/footer/about/governance.

 4.4 Admission policies and regulations